 Tasmania is fast gaining a reputation as a gourmet’s paradise, our clean surrounding ocean waters, cool temperate climate, fresh air, pure water sources and fertile soil help provide an array of fresh seasonal produce.
 Located at 133 Paterson Street in Launceston, the Cataract on Paterson fully exploits the principle of ‘fresh local’, proudly supporting Tasmanian farmers by sourcing produce from local producers and farm gates, with a very strong focus on the use of the seasonal fresh Tasmanian produce available.
-On the Stonegrill at Cataract on Paterson by Carol Haberle Among the many menu options, one very unique dining experience...Read More
+Stonegrill at Cataract on Paterson by Carol Haberle Among the many menu options, one very unique dining experience Cataract on...Read More

 Author: Carol Haberle

 Summer, 1st December to 28th/29th February, is the season when we can appreciate our cool temperate maritime climate.
 Influenced by the oceans surrounding our island state, Tasmania escapes searing heat and high humidity.
 Average Summer temperatures in Tasmania are between 17° and 23° Celsius (62° and 73° Fahrenheit) but we do occasionally record temperatures right up to the mid 30s Celsius range.
 Summer Fun and Sun: Tasmania by Carol Haberle Daylight Savings continues throughout the whole of the Summer season, providing us with an average 14.7 hours of daylight each day.
 Hobart sees the most summertime daylight hours of...Read More